-As a career counsellor/career management consultant since 1996 I have assist thousands of people with their pathway to discovery and clarity.
+As a career counsellor/career management consultant since 1996, I have assisted thousands of people with their pathway to discovery and clarity.
 There are predictable milestones, initiatives and indicators that are applicable to all people irrespective of background etc. All that is needed is personal motivation to maximise your career opportunities…it all starts and finishes with you.

 Let me set out a case study that illustrates a typical career discovery pathway:

-After intensive assessment it was discovered that he would really like the company manager’s job, but had no idea how to get there.
+After an intensive assessment, it was discovered that he would really like the company manager’s job but had no idea how to get there.
 I got Bob to investigate the manager’s career path over the last twenty years and to develop a chart showing the manager’s progress to his current position.

-So I said to Bob that if your career progress mimicked your manager then this should be a fairly good guide how to fulfil you ambition.”
+So I said to Bob that if your career progress mimicked your manager then this should be a fairly good guide on how to fulfil your ambition.”

 Bingo!…CAREER CLARITY had been attained!